 Responsible travel is not just about preserving the environment and supporting local communities, it’s also about experiencing a new culture, sharing and learning something new.
-Our team at Peru For Less believes that Peru’s rich culture is one of the absolute highlights of traveling to this country.
+Our team at Peru for Less believes that Peru’s rich culture is one of the absolute highlights of traveling to this country.
 Some cultural aspects are plainly evident, while picking up on other practices requires a careful eye and ear for detail.
-We’ve broken down some of Peru’s cultural traditions and provided some helpful tips to prepare you for your vacation.
+We’ve broken down some of Peru’s cultural traditions and habits and provided some helpful tips to prepare you for your vacation.

 On a trip to Peru you’ll likely come across the word Quechua.
 The Quechua are described as the direct descendants of the Incas, but in the present-day, they comprise several indigenous groups scattered throughout South America.
 The Quechua culture is still very prevalent in the music, dance, dress, food and language of the Andean region in Peru.

-The vibrant textiles sold in artisan shops in Peru have become a staple souvenir among travelers and play an important economic and cultural role in many Andean communities.
+The vibrant Andean textiles sold in artisan shops in Peru have become a staple souvenir among travelers and play an important economic and cultural role in many Andean communities.
 Women generally wear skirts and petticoats, while men typically wear multicolored ponchos.
 To make these textiles, the wool of llamas, alpacas and sheep is spun, dyed, and woven into beautiful blankets and clothing.
 These textiles display intricate patterns and designs that communicate symbols and myths that are locally important.

 Andean culture is also reflected in the local cuisine.
 The appearance of cuy, or guinea pig, on a restaurant menu may come as a shock to unprepared travelers.
 Guinea pigs are not considered pets in Peru, but rather a delicious food delicacy.
 Eating cuy is a tradition from Inca times, when the rodent was typically eaten by royalty.
 Today guinea pig can be ordered grilled, roasted or deep fried, served whole or chopped into smaller pieces, and the dish is still reserved for special occasions.

-Operating on “Peruvian time”
+Operating on “Peruvian Time”

 When it comes to social events, it may be helpful to know that many people from Peru operate on “Peruvian time.”
 In other words, the cultural norm is to arrive late.
 If you make plans to meet your new Peruvian friends for dinner at 7:30 p.m., chances are they will show up closer to 8 p.m.
 One important exception to Peruvian time is for official business or travel matters, such as a flights, bus departures, or tour schedules, and it’s best to show up on time.